 - Comes to class smelling of alcohol

-- Appears to be inebriated or high in class
+- Appears to be inebriated or intoxicated in class

 - Frequently appears to be agitated, distracted, or distant

-- Loses interest in her or his personal appearance
+- Loses interest in personal appearance or hygiene

 - Exhibits odd, peculiar, or bizarre behavior